maria-korosteleva/Garment-Pattern-Estimation/docs/Running.md

 1. Locally saved models.
 We provide pre-trained NeuralTailor models (patter shape prediction and stitch model prediction) in `./models/` folder.
 Corresponding configuration files (e.g., `./models/att/att.yaml`) contain full information about hyperparameters, dataset, and paths to the pre-trained model weights.
 You can similarly create configuration files to work with locally saved models produced by your experiments.

 2. Weights&Biases runs (easier for your trained models).
 When training a framework, all the experiment information is logged to W&B cloud.
 Evaluation scripts can work with those runs directly without a need to manually download models and fill configurations.

     To run scripts with W&B runs simply provide the related info of project name, runs name and run id in the `experiment` section of configuration file, and specify `unseen_data_folders` of `dataset` section if evaluating on unseen garment types.
 What's specified in the rest of the config is irrelevant since it will overriden by the information from the cloud run.
+Here is an [example of such evaluation config](../nn/example_configs/eval_wandb.yaml).

 ### Tweaking evaluation parameters